-- Electronic technologies are assets of the District and are protected from unauthorized access, modification, destruction or disclosure. - The District reserves the right to monitor, read or copy any item on or using the District's electronic technologies, including its network. - Students will not vandalize, damage, disable or hack into any electronic technology or system used by the District. - By authorizing use of the District's electronic system or devices, including the electronic network, the District does not relinquish control over materials on, or connected to, the system or contained in files on the system or District-owned or operated devices.
+- School-related assignments - Accessing school-approved apps, technologies, systems, and learning software - Internet research - Class-related and/or Athletics and Activity related information Students understand: - The District works to protect them from unauthorized access, modification, destruction or disclosure. - The District reserves the right to monitor, read or copy any item on or using the District's electronic technologies, including its network. - Students will not vandalize, damage, disable or hack into any electronic technology or system used by the District. - By authorizing use of the District's electronic system or devices, including the electronic network, the District does not relinquish control over materials on, or connected to, the system or contained in files on the system or District-owned or operated devices.
 Users should not expect privacy in the contents of personal files on the District system or the assigned District iPad. - Routine periodic maintenance and monitoring of electronic technologies, including the District network, may lead to a discovery that a user has violated this policy, another school District policy or the law.